FederatedAI/KubeFATE/docker-deploy/README.md

 exchangeip=192.168.7.1
 ```

-If 'servingiplist' is the same as 'partyiplist', the training cluster and service cluster can be deployed on the same machine.
+If 'servingiplist' is the same as 'partyiplist', the training cluster and service cluster will be deployed on the same machine.

-By default, the exchange node co-locates on the same host of the first party.
+By default, the exchange node won't be deployed.
 The exchange service runs on port 9371.
-For this reason, the IP address of the exchange node should be the same as that of the first party.
-If a standalone exchange node is needed, update the value of `exchangeip` to the IP address of the desired host.
+If a exchange (co-locates on the host of party or standalone) node is needed, update the value of `exchangeip` to the IP address of the desired host.

 After completing the above configuration file, use the following commands to generate configuration of target hosts.
 ```bash